crajcan/fluvio/blog.md

 _*Note*: The InfinyOn certified SmartModule [Jolt](https://www.infinyon.com/blog/2022/08/fluvio-jolt-intro/) is available to allow developers to implement JSON to JSON transformations like ours using a simple DSL.

 Next let's use `serde` again to describe our SmartModule's output type.
-This time we'll define our structure without the unwanted metadata and redundant data, and we'll reduce the nesting:
+This time we'll define our structure without the unwanted metadata and redundancy, and we'll reduce the nesting:

+###### weather-event-cleaner/src/output_weather_event.rs
 ```
-// src/output_weather_event.rs

 use serde::{Deserialize, Serialize};

 #[derive(Default, Serialize, Deserialize)]